joshjohanning/github-misc-scripts/gh-cli/README.md

 Gets a the dynamic package download URL for a given package type, name, and version.

+## get-package-download-url-for-latest-version

+Retrieve the download URL for the latest version of a package in GitHub Packages.
+See: [Documentation](https://docs.github.com/en/graphql/reference/objects#package)

+## get-package-download-url-for-specific-version.sh

+Retrieve the download URL for a specific version of a package in GitHub Packages.
+See: [Documentation](https://docs.github.com/en/graphql/reference/objects#package)

 ## get-releases.sh

 Gets a list of releases for a repository